The Knickerbocker Hotel: Residents and events

 The Hotel Knickerbocker's residents included Metropolitan Opera singer Enrico Caruso, who took up a suite on half a story because of the hotel's proximity to the Metropolitan Opera House.
 When the end of World War I was falsely announced on November 8, 1918, Caruso led the crowd outside his suite in singing "The Star-Spangled Banner"; he repeated the performance on Armistice Day three days later, when the war actually ended.
 The actor and composer George M. Cohan also lived there.
 Other guests and residents included opera singer Geraldine Farrar, baritone Antonio Scotti, film director and producer D. W. Griffith, novelist F. Scott Fitzgerald, as well as numerous politicians and diplomats.
 The Tammany Hall political organization often held its meetings at the Hotel Knickerbocker, and media magnate William Randolph Hearst launched his failed campaign for the 1909 New York City mayoral election at the Knickerbocker.
+Harry Frazee, owner of the Boston Red Sox baseball team, devised his plan to sell Babe Ruth to the New York Yankees at the Knickerbocker in 1919.

 The popular hotel bar gained the nickname "The 42nd Street Country Club".
 According to a legend, the martini was invented at the Knickerbocker in 1912 by Martini di Arma di Taggia, a hotel bartender who mixed dry vermouth and gin for John D. Rockefeller.
 The legend was subsequently debunked as having originated from a 1972 book by John Doxat.
 The Hotel Knickerbocker was also rumored to be where the velvet rope line was invented.
 During dinnertime, staff used a red velvet rope to create a queue, then handed out plates to guests waiting outside.
+Meals were served on dishes made of gold.
 During Easter celebrations, the hotel's chef put live chicks in sugar eggs, and guests would dine while the chicks hatched onto the table.

 The Hotel Knickerbocker was also the site of some high-profile incidents during its history.
 For instance, a chimpanzee dressed in human clothing walked into the lobby in 1918, prompting a panic.
 The next year, two men stole gems from a guest and attempted to escape through the basement, squirting tabasco sauce into the eyes of the responding patrolmen, who arrested the burglars anyway.
 There were also several murders at the Knickerbocker, including in 1912, when the hotel's in-house violinist Albert de Brahms killed his wife and tried to seal her body in plaster.